 Vaccines Save Lives

-Over the years, vaccines have prevented countless cases of disease and disability, and saved millions of lives.
+Over the years, vaccines have prevented countless cases of disease and disability, and have saved millions of lives.
 For example, polio, which caused approximately 50,000 cases each year in the U.S., was one of the most dreaded childhood diseases of the 20th century with annual epidemics.
 But, through successful vaccination programs around the world, polio is almost gone from the world.

 For the 4 million children born each year in the U.S. who are vaccinated according to the CDC’s recommended schedule, 42,000 lives are saved, and 20 million cases of diseases are prevented.